lloydaarn/item-flyinator/README.md

 # item-flyinator
-fly items to cart(This jQuery plugin won't give wings to your products)
+fly items to cart.(This jQuery plugin won't give wings to your products)

 #Installation
 Include the library to your html file